brycechen1849/RL2BookSolutions/solution_ch1.md

     ![exercise_2_1](images/exercise_1_1.png)

     Since the final performance are highly dependent to epsilons.
 I did the experiments with a grid of epsilons ranging from 0 ~ 0.9.
-Each set trains for 10000 rounds of games and test on 1000 rounds of games.
+Each set trains for 10,0000 rounds of games and tests on 10,000 rounds of games.

     ![exercise_2_1 Grid](images/exercise_1_1_Grid.png)

     Test results are shown on the figure.
 Trend is that with higher epsilon a player would have higher winning rate.
+Opponent's desire to explore has negative effect on a player's performance.

 1. ***Exercise 1.2***
 1. ***Exercise 1.3***